We will achieve revolutionary social and political change for animals in one generation.

 Direct Action Everywhere stands out from other animal advocacy groups for a variety of reasons, but perhaps one of these reasons is because our strategy and tactics are so different from the norm within the animal rights movement.
 DxE uses lessons from social science and from previous social justice movements to build the most effective movement for animals.
 We use the proven tactics of nonviolent civil resistance, social influence and mass mobilization to create a world where every animal is safe, happy and free.

 1.3.1 - STRATEGIES AND TACTICS

 Instead of focusing on creating individual vegans and celebrating new vegan products, we focus on making activists and changing social norms and political institutions.
-We believe that activism, and not veganism, is the moral baseline.
+We believe that activism, not veganism, is the moral baseline.
 Veganism is simply the non-participation in violence whereas activism is actively resisting violence and fighting for justice.
+Studies have shown that revolutionary change can occur with as little as 1-2% of the population taking action and that every movement that mobilized 3.5% of the population was successful.
 We believe that a focus on individual consumerism may actually distract from the issue of animal exploitation and allow companies like Whole Foods, who cater to vegans but hurt animals, to avoid criticism.
 By focusing on making activists, we empower everyone to do as much as they can to help animals.

 Interested in learning how we systematically build communities?
 Read more here.